girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Correlation Coefficients/README.md

 - Neutral Correlation: No relationship in the change of the variables.
 - Negative Correlation: variables change in opposite directions.

-# Types of Correlation coefficients
+# Types of Correlation Coefficients

 In this tutorial, you’ll learn about three correlation coefficients:<br>
 1. Pearson correlation coefficient : Pearson correlation coefficient or Pearson’s correlation coefficient or Pearson’s r is defined in statistics as the measurement of the strength of the relationship between two variables and their association with each other.<br>